 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

 - ½ teaspoon peppermint extract

-- Next, add the flour, baking powder, baking soda, and salt to the wet ingredients and mix with a spatula until a dough is formed.
+- Next, sift in the cocoa, flour, baking powder, baking soda, and salt into the bowl.
+Mix with a spatula until a dough is formed.

 - Cover the bowl with plastic wrap and place the dough into the fridge to chill for at least 2 hours.

-- Remove the dough from the fridge and use a tablespoon or a small ice cream scoop to form balls.
-Roll the balls to make them smooth.
+- Remove the cookie dough from the fridge and use a tablespoon or a small ice cream scoop to form balls.

 - Place the coated dough balls onto a baking sheet lined with parchment paper.

 - Bake at 350°F/177°C for 8-10 minutes.
 Let cool on the baking sheet for 1 minute before transferring to a wire rack.

 - Sprinkle the crushed candy cane on top of the cookies.